 The medication is delivered weekly and is infused through a port in her chest.
 Her son, Anton, visits her daily to change the bag and a nurse visits weekly.
-Phoebe has Medicare, but because of a gap in coverage created by the new 21st Century Cures Act, some Medicare patients may not be able to get the same home infusion care that Phoebe does.
-They may have to stay in the hospital or at a nursing home to receive the care.
+Phoebe says she’s grateful she can receive the care at home, instead of a hospital or nursing home.
 Phoebe says if she was in that situation, she would have to forgo treatment.
 “I won’t do that, I won’t go into a nursing home,” she said.

 The medication is working so well that Phoebe says her doctor was able to lower her dose.

 Now she drives, runs errands and spends three hours every Sunday at church.
 “I’m doing pretty good – I live normal,” said Phoebe.
 “I got up at 7 o’clock this morning, drove to the beauty shop, and the heart clinic and came home and made myself lunch.”